kaustavdm/opentok-green-screen/README.md

 **Self-signed certificate**: If you have `openssl` installed and on `PATH`, you can run `npm run certs` to generate a self-signed certificate.
 This command will create `key.pem` and `cert.pem` in the project root, which are also the default value for the `ssl` configuration.

 If you are deploying to Heroku, you do not need to worry about the SSL config.

+## Project architecture

+- `server.js` - This is the main server script that loads the APIs and starts the NodeJS server.
+- `config.sample.js` - Contains the project configuration, which needs to be copied to `config.js` before running the server.
+- `api/session.js` - Contains a simple JSON API for fetching OpenTok sessions and tokens.
+This API abstracts OpenTok sessions as rooms.
+Each rooms use an OpenTok session ID and creates a new token for each room join request.
+- `assets/` - Client-side assets (styles, scripts, images) that are served as static files by the server.
+- `views/` - Server-side views that are rendered.

 ## Credits